 For more information please get in touch with our Equities dealing team via firstname.lastname@example.org

 Online Share Trading (OST) is a convenient, fast and straightforward process on a platform that is accessible anytime, anywhere.

 OST is a secure, pin-protected, easy-to-use digital trading self-service platform.
 The platform links you to the Nairobi Securities Exchange so long as you have an internet connection via a computer or a mobile device.

 Our OST platform will help you:

 Treasury Bonds and Bills are attractive to many investors because of their security since they are issued by the government.

 With a maturity period of between one year and 30 years, Treasury Bonds provide excellent short-term to long-term investment opportunities.
 They are also predictable since they usually come with a fixed interest rate payable every six months.

 Treasury Bills mature within a maximum period of one year but with attractive interest rates, making them an ideal short-term investment vehicle.

-The Central Bank of Kenya holds monthly auctions for Treasury Bonds and weekly auctions of Treasury Bills.
+The Central Bank of Kenya holds monthly auctions of Treasury Bonds and weekly auctions of Treasury Bills.